 How to modify your declaration in the ArriveCAN app

 In my experience, if your time of arrival changes just a bit, it’s not an issue.
-I’ve entered a few times at a different time (with a difference of only a few hours though) without ever changing anything.
+On a few occasions, I’ve entered Canada at a different time than the one I had inputted (with a difference of only a few hours though) without ever changing anything.

 I once even arrived on a different flight (arriving from a different city) than the one I had filled out in ArriveCAN, due to IRROPS (irregular operations, AKA the aviation world’s term for a flight delay).
 I didn’t feel like changing my declaration since the arrival time was close enough to the original.

-I had no issues: like every other time, it took me 2 minutes to enter Canada (but of course, that speed is mostly thanks to my NEXUS card).
+I had no issues: like every other time, it took me about 1 minute to enter Canada (but of course, that speed is mostly thanks to my NEXUS card that lets me avoid all the waiting lines).
 My point is that I was not asked anything about my ArriveCAN declaration, like every other time.

 Obviously, it’s up to you to decide.
-But for sure, if something major like your point of entry into Canada changes, it’s better to fill out a new declaration.
-Did I mention it takes just 3 minutes?
+But if something major like your point of entry into Canada changes, maybe it’s better to fill out a new declaration.
+Did I mention it’s easy and it takes just 2 minutes?

 How to fill out the ArriveCAN application (video and screenshots)

-Here is a video of how to fill out the ArriveCAN application step by step based on my experience entering Canada from the USA last week.
+Here is a brand-new video of how to fill out the ArriveCAN application step by step based on my experience entering Canada from the USA in September 2022.
+This time was by land, but it’s pretty much the same thing as the many times I did it for entry by air (from the USA or from other countries).

 I’m not sure anyone really needs help with just answering simple questions, but maybe some people are curious to see what is asked.